Whether you’re planning to give birth at home or in hospital, it’s a good idea to gather things together for your delivery beforehand.

 - Car seat – appropriate car seat for that first trip home

-- If you have made a firm decision not to breastfeed then you will need to bring in your own supply of formula.
+- Regardless of your feeding choice you will need to bring in your own supply of formula as hospitals don’t keep a supply.
 You can buy a starter kit that has a supply of ready made formula in bottles.
-If you plan to breastfeed, this is not necessary as the hospital keeps a supply of formula that can be used in circumstances where a formula supplement is required

 What should your partner bring?